 Sec.
-27. Minnesota Statutes 2022, section 144.9505, subdivision 1h, is amended to read:
+26. Minnesota Statutes 2022, section 144.9505, subdivision 1h, is amended to read:

-- Subd.
+Subd.
 1h.
 Certified renovation firm.
 A person who performs or employs individuals to perform renovation activities outside of the person's property for compensation must obtain certification as a renovation firm.
 The certificate must be in writing, contain an expiration date, be signed by the commissioner, and give the name and address of the person to whom it is issued.
 A renovation firm certificate is valid for two years.
 The certification fee is \$100, is nonrefundable, and must be submitted with each application.
-The renovation firm certificate or a copy of the certificate must be readily available at the worksite for review by the contracting entity, the commissioner, and other public health officials charged with the health, safety, and welfare of the state's citizens. - Sec.
-28. Minnesota Statutes 2022, section 144.9508, subdivision 2, is amended to read: - Subd.
-2. Regulated lead work standards and methods. (a) The commissioner shall adopt rules establishing regulated lead work standards and methods in accordance with the provisions of this section, for lead in paint, dust, drinking water, and soil in a manner that protects public health and the environment for all residences, including residences also used for a commercial purpose, child care facilities, playgrounds, and schools. - (b) In the rules required by this section, the commissioner shall require lead hazard reduction of intact paint only if the commissioner finds that the intact paint is on a chewable or lead-dust producing surface that is a known source of actual lead exposure to a specific individual.
+The renovation firm certificate or a copy of the certificate must be readily available at the worksite for review by the contracting entity, the commissioner, and other public health officials charged with the health, safety, and welfare of the state's citizens.

+Sec.
+27. Minnesota Statutes 2022, section 144.9508, subdivision 2, is amended to read:

+Subd.
+2. Regulated lead work standards and methods. (a) The commissioner shall adopt rules establishing regulated lead work standards and methods in accordance with the provisions of this section, for lead in paint, dust, drinking water, and soil in a manner that protects public health and the environment for all residences, including residences also used for a commercial purpose, child care facilities, playgrounds, and schools.

+(b) In the rules required by this section, the commissioner shall require lead hazard reduction of intact paint only if the commissioner finds that the intact paint is on a chewable or lead-dust producing surface that is a known source of actual lead exposure to a specific individual.
 The commissioner shall prohibit methods that disperse lead dust into the air that could accumulate to a level that would exceed the lead dust standard specified under this section.
 The commissioner shall work cooperatively with the commissioner of administration to determine which lead hazard reduction methods adopted under this section may be used for lead-safe practices including prohibited practices, preparation, disposal, and cleanup.

-The commissioner shall work cooperatively with the commissioner of the Pollution Control paint stabilization, and repainting.
+The commissioner shall work cooperatively with the commissioner of the Pollution Control Agency to develop disposal procedures.
+In adopting rules under this section, the commissioner shall require the best available technology for regulated lead work methods, paint stabilization, and repainting.